ndom91/home2020/blog/serverless/2020-03-29-serverless.md

 After having all three implementations run a few days and experimenting around with them all, I decided to kill the Netlify implementation entirely.
 So we're left with the EC2 Node / Express based server as well as the Lambda serverless implementation.

 I've begun migrating more of the routes over to Lambda functions which has been working well.
-However, what is still difficult is the data import via serverless functions.
-The provider offers their output data on the web at [coronadatascraper.com/data.json](https://coronadatascraper.com/data.json), however, I'm not sure when exactly they post it / how often, etc. I thinkkk they post it once daily, so I've been pulling it then.
+However there is still one significant part of the project I am having trouble migrating to serverless functions, and that is the daily data import.
+The upstream repo we used offers their output data on the web at [coronadatascraper.com/data.json](https://coronadatascraper.com/data.json), however, I can never be sure when they update this.
+I'd like to be able to just fetch this JSON into a function, manipulate it a bit, and push it into DynamoDB.

-The other option is to clone the repo and run the node process manually to get the most up-to-date output data.
-I still haven't figured out how to clone a repo, run npm install, run a node process, and write output data all inside a lambda function.
+The other option is to mimic what we've been doing on the server and clone the repo and run the node process manually to get the most up-to-date output data and then push that into Dynamo.
+I still haven't figured out how to clone a repo, install node dependencies, run a (somewhat long running) node process, and then write the output DynamoDB - all in a Lambda function.

-So anyway, other than manually importing the data the Lambda implementation has been running great.
+So anyway, other than manually importing the data the Lambda implementation has been running great these last few days!

 ![Performance 2](performance2.png)

-The performance of the Lambda function compared to the EC2 instance is on average even ~ 150ms-200ms better!
+The performance of the Lambda function, with the Redis cache in front of it, is consistently better than the EC2 instance.
+On average, almost 200ms better!
 The workflow via `serverless` also couldn't be any easier, again props to them!